 1 (65 gm) packet of gogo quinoa

-2 teaspoons veggie powder
+2 teaspoons veggie powder2-3 cups spring water

 Saute your onion and carrots for about 5 minutes in the olive oil.
 Add 2 cups water, the potatoes, tomatoes, chickpeas, veggie powder and quinoa.
 Simmer until veggies are cooked -- add more water depending on whether you want soup or stew-like texture.
 This soup cooks up quickly and is ready too serve in less than 45 minutes.
 Really tasty!
 GoGo Quinoa!